hqadeer/nba_scrape/README.md

 1) Obtain a player's numeric ID via the NBA class.

-2) Scrape all traditional regular season and playoff stats off a player's career page/
+2) Scrape all traditional regular season and playoff stats off a player's career page to a SQLite database.

 3) Compute TS% based on several traditional stats.

-4) Update and retrieve all data using a SQLite database.
+4) Retrieve specific stats or entire player profile with database queries.

 ### To Do: